DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 ~~~~~~~~~~~~~~~~~~~~~

 A collection manager wishes to send only a part of a preparation on loan,
 without being required to create a new preparation.
+In this use case, a
+*preparation* is understood as a physical coherent unit that contains
-This may for example
+detachable parts.
+This may for example involve cases when there is a jar with
-involve cases when there is a jar with five fishes of the same species and the
+five fishes of the same species and the collection manager wants to send only
-collection manager wants to send only one of the fishes on loan.
+one of the fishes on loan.

 Actors
 ~~~~~~